Joining Rocky Corner

 Living in a cohousing community is a rich experience for those who are willing to put energy into it.
 We are looking for individuals and families who want to make a positive contribution to the life of the community.
 The path to membership is designed to give newcomers and existing members time to find out whether they are a good fit.

-If you think you might be interested in becoming part of Green Haven, the first thing to do is begin coming to meetings.
+If you think you might be interested in becoming part of Rocky Corner, the first thing to do is begin coming to meetings.
 One of our monthly potlucks is a good meeting to begin with, as it will afford you the opportunity to get to know some of us informally and to ask questions about cohousing.
 Our formal business meetings are tightly scheduled, and there is less opportunity for socializing.

 - Read and agree to our major governing documents (our vision statement and our caring communication guidelines)